 |Article published during Atari's decline.|

-The other factor was that during the show’s production, the video game industry was hit by the crash of 1983: too many consoles, too much product of questionable quality through the establishment of third-party publishers, plus the rise of the home computer meant that there was a lot more product than consumers.
-Arcades fared no better as there really hadn’t been any major innovation in game design and they were blamed instances of delinquency in their vicinity.
-Video games had lost their luster for Americans and wouldn’t begin to rebound until Nintendo imported their revamped Famicom as the Nintendo Entertainment System in 1985.
+One of the contributing factors to its cancellation was that it was unable to compete with the powerhouse Smurfs over on NBC.
+The other factor was that during the show’s production, the video game industry was hit by the crash of 1983: too many consoles, too many similar games of questionable quality through the establishment of third-party publishers, plus the rise of the home computer meant that there was a lot more product than consumers.
+Arcades fared no better as there really hadn’t been any major innovation in game design and they were blamed for instances of delinquency in their vicinity.
+Video games had lost their luster for Americans and wouldn’t begin to rebound until Nintendo imported their revamped Famicom as the Nintendo Entertainment System in 1986.
 The console wars began anew when Sega entered the fray, challenging the 8-bit Nintendo console with its high-speed 16-bit Genesis.
 With this new era in gaming came new attempts to adapt them for the screen, but those are stories told in their own entries.

 |A revived console war meant a new lease on life for video games--and new shows based on them.|

 Because Sony owned Q*bert through Columbia Pictures’ previous ownership of Gottlieb, it remains the only entry in Supercade to have seen a home video release.
-They released The Best of Q*bert in 2015 to coincide with the release of their film Pixels, which featured the character.
-Warner Archive announced via their Facebook page in 2010 that plans were underway to release Supercade to DVD, but because of rights issues with the various game properties the project needed extensive research before it could happen.
+The Best of Q*bert came out in 2015 to coincide with the release of their film Pixels, which featured the character.
+Warner Archive announced via their Facebook page in 2010 that plans were underway to release Supercade to DVD since they currently own the Ruby-Spears library, but because of rights issues with the various game properties the project needed extensive research before it could happen.
 Segments from Space Ace have appeared as filler between programs on Boomerang and Toonami, but otherwise the various segments have only become viewable through recorded uploads on sites like YouTube.